storyblok/storyblok-vue/README.md

 </template>
 ```

-For more incredible options you can pass to the `useSbRichText, please consult the [Full options](https://github.com/storyblok/richtext?tab=readme-ov-file#options) documentation.
+For more incredible options you can pass to the `useStoryblokRichtext, please consult the [Full options](https://github.com/storyblok/richtext?tab=readme-ov-file#options) documentation.

 ### Legacy Rich Text Resolver